Document Type : Original Article

 1

-Ph.
-D. Student in Clinical Psychology, Clinical Psychology Department, Medical Science Faculty, Birjand Branch, Islamic Azad University, Birjand, Iran
+PhD Student in Clinical Psychology, Department of Clinical Psychology, Faculty of Medical Sciences, Birjand Branch, Islamic Azad University, Birjand, Iran.

 2